Sushiljat01010101/librarypro/replit.md

 ## External Dependencies

 -   **Chart.js**: JavaScript charting library for data visualization in reports.
+-   **jsPDF**: JavaScript library for client-side PDF generation used in payment receipts.
+-   **html2canvas**: JavaScript library for converting HTML elements to canvas for PDF generation.
 -   **Python HTTP Server**: Used for local development and deployment to serve static files.